|Academic Reception||Discipline||New Students|

 The purposes of this policy are five-fold:

 Illegal and performance enhancing drug use of any kind is incompatible with the physical, mental, and emotional demands placed upon participants in extra-curricular activities and upon the positive image these students project to other students and to the community on behalf of the Mountain View - Gotebo Public School District.
 For the safety, health and well being of students in extracurricular activities the Mountain View - Gotebo Public School District has adopted this policy for use by all participants in interscholastic extra-curricular activities in grades seven - twelve.
 (7-12)

 The administration may adopt regulations to implement this policy.

-"Drug use test" means a scientifically substantiated method to test for the presence of illegal or performance enhancing drugs or the metabolites thereof in a person's urine.
+"Drug use test" means a scientifically substantiated method to test for the presence of illegal or performance enhancing drugs or the metabolites thereof in a person's urine or saliva.

 "Random Selection Basis" means a mechanism for selecting activity students for drug testing that: